Round | ||||

 Wrik Chatterjee Yup, ecology homework it is then.
 Maybe I'll just let somebody else do the heavy lifting and swoop in just in time to stjälcuri the rest.

-Anna Robbins Circuits and differential equations for me :P But it's about time I actually sleep, since it's close to midnight here.
-I'll see how far everyone has gotten by the time I'm up and done with classes for the day :P
+Anna Robbins Circuits and differential equations for me But it's about time I actually sleep, since it's close to midnight here.
+I'll see how far everyone has gotten by the time I'm up and done with classes for the day

 Christian James Meredith Attempted transcription in IPA: